About

 Klenz published her first book “Polo bound for Passaic” by Cornerhouse Publishing (UK) and Schaden Verlag (Germany) in 2009.
 Her book “He only feels the black and white of it, Berlin Wall 14-07-1973” by Mörel Books was launched in 2016 and the book “So to Speak” was published in 2018.

-Klenz was commissioned by Unseen Photography Fair in Amsterdam in 2013, undertook the Rights of Passage Commission for the 2015 Venice Biennale, completed the BBC East Tower Project in 2017 in London, the Strange Cargo Commission for the Cheriton Light Festival 2018 and the Tunbridge Wells Museum and Cultural Quarter Commission in 2018.
-Most recently, Klenz completed the innovative London Borough of Culture Project (2019-2022), exhibited as part of London Festival of Architecture in 2022 and launched her first permanent public artwork “Tensed Muscles” in London in June 2022.
+Selected commissions include Unseen Photography Fair in Amsterdam in 2013, the Rights of Passage Commission for the 2015 Venice Biennale, the BBC East Tower Project in 2017 in London, the Tunbridge Wells Museum and Cultural Quarter Commission in 2018.
+Klenz completed the innovative London Borough of Culture Project (2019-2022), exhibited as part of London Festival of Architecture in 2022 and launched her first permanent public artwork “Tensed Muscles” in London in June 2022.

-She is Reader in Photography at the School of Fine Art and Photography at the University for the Creative Arts in Canterbury.
+She is Reader in Photography at the Canterbury School of Architecture, Art and Design at the University for the Creative Arts.

 Instagram